 Azure Machine Learning, Google Cloud AI, AWS machine learning services, etc allows you to build models and intelligence without using much code at all.
 All you need to do is prepare data in the format specified.

-Once the models are built, the next step is to deploy them for real-time or batch inferences.
+Once the data science tech stack models are built, the next step is to deploy them for real-time or batch inferences.
 If you are having an on-premise setup, the typical choice is to wrap the models in a web service framework like Flask or Django and create Docker containers for deployment.
 You can then scale them horizontally using a container orchestration framework or load balancer.

 The obvious deciding factor here is the effort involved and the expertise needed.
 Inference modules come with a lot of complexity and need the careful application of complex concepts like batching, threading, etc to extract the best performance.
 Typical ML frameworks like TensorFlow, MX net, Pytorch, etc come with their own deployment functions and it is better to exploit them rather than reinvent the wheel here.

-As evident above, choosing the components of your analytics and data science stack is not an easy job.
+As evident above, choosing the components of your analytics and data science tech stack is not an easy job.
 There are umpteen factors at play and a large number of combinations that can be tried out.
-Broadly, this decision will be based on your answers to the following questions
+Broadly, this decision of choosing data science tech stack components will be based on your answers to the following questions

 - Do you prefer on-premise or cloud-based services?